Robin Jeffery

 Robin Jeffery (born 25 August 1987 in Johannesburg, South Africa) is an Australian slalom canoeist.
 At the 2012 Summer Olympics he competed in the C-2 event.
 He partnered Kynan Maley, finishing in 10th place after being eliminated in the semifinals.

-Now residing in Western Australian, Jeffery was the most consistent performer among his C1 peers.
+Now residing in New South Wales, Jeffery was the most consistent performer among his C1 peers.
 He reached the semi-finals at three of the four World Cups he raced at during 2016.